-Grand symphonic sound has been the Toronto Mendelssohn Choir’s trademark for over 120 years.
-Under artistic director Noel Edison, the TMC offers audiences authentic interpretation of some of the greatest sacred and secular music ever composed.
-The 130-voice choir includes a professional core, auditioned volunteers, and apprentices (aged 17 to 22).
-The TMC performs over 20 concerts annually, including major choral works, Festival of Carols at Yorkminster Park Baptist Church, Sacred Music for a Sacred Space on Good Friday at St. Paul’s Basilica, and performances of Messiah and other works with the TSO.
-As part of its outreach initiatives, the choir webcasts select concerts.
-The choir also presents Singsation Saturdays, popular choral workshops for singers of all levels.
+The Toronto Mendelssohn Choir is recognized for its grand symphonic sound and for the clarity and precision of its interpretation of some of the greatest sacred and secular music ever composed.
+The 120-voice choir includes a professional core, auditioned volunteers, and apprentices (aged 17 to 22).
+The TMC performs over 20 concerts annually, including major choral works, Festival of Carols at Christmas, and Sacred Music for a Sacred Space on Good Friday.
+The choir also performs regularly with the TSO, including annual performances of Messiah.
+As part of its outreach initiatives, the choir webcasts selected concerts and presents “Singsation Saturday” choral workshops for singers of all levels.

-Calling all male singers!
-Toronto Welsh Male Voice Choir (TWMVC) is growing and is seeking more members … If you are a male singer (you don’t have to be Welsh) who has always wanted to sing in a choir or rekindle your singing spirit from the past, drop in to one of our Wednesday night rehearsals in May or June at Dewi Sant United Church, 33 Melrose Ave., Toronto.
-We are a friendly bunch, open to singers of all abilities, performing a wide variety of traditional and contemporary music.
+Calling All Male Singers!
+The Toronto Welsh Male Voice Choir (TWMVC) is growing and is seeking more members … If you are a male singer (you don’t have to be Welsh) who has always wanted to sing in a choir or rekindle your singing spirit from the past, drop in to one of our Wednesday night rehearsals at Dewi Sant United Church, 33 Melrose Ave., Toronto.
+We perform not only in Canada, but the USA and in the UK … We perform a wide variety of traditional and contemporary music.
 For more information, please go to our website.

 Membership is by a non-threatening screening process at the first rehearsal.
 Rehearsals are Monday nights, September to May in Uxbridge.